-IGOs are multilateral forums, generally involve two or more nations, and are formed on the basis of a treaty.
+IGOs are multilateral forums that generally involve two or more nations and are formed on the basis of a treaty.
 IGOs are typically organized by their membership and purpose.
 As nations become more interdependent, IGOs play an increasingly vital role in global governance.
-IGOs, such as the IAEA, play an important role in the adoption of alternative technologies because they mobilize support for low- and middle-income countries (LMICs) in need of additional assistance.
-However, it is important to note that IGOs (including the IAEA) do not encourage alternative technology over source-based equipment solely from a security standpoint.
-The IAEA is mandated to "...accelerate and enlarge the contribution of atomic energy to peace, health and prosperity."
-Therefore, decisions regarding equipment procurement are made by Member States and factors such as security, infrastructure, and personnel requirements are all considered.
+IGOs, such as the IAEA, play an important role in the adoption of alternative technologies because they mobilize support for low- and middle-income countries (LMICs) that need additional assistance.
+However, IGOs (including the IAEA) do not encourage an alternative technology over source-based equipment solely from a security standpoint.
+The IAEA is mandated to "...accelerate and enlarge the contribution of atomic energy to peace, health and prosperity."1 Therefore, decisions regarding equipment procurement are made by Member States and factors such as security, infrastructure, and personnel requirements are all considered.

-In addition to the IAEA, two groupings of States should be noted for their contributions to the adoption of alternative technologies to radioactive sources: the Global Partnership against the Spread of Weapons and Materials of Mass Destruction's Nuclear and Radiological Security Working Group (NRSWG) and the Ad Hoc Working Group on Alternatives to High-Activity Radiological Sources.
-The NRSWG is an informal working group guided by several principles, including to be a tool for matchmaking or to identify potential partnerships to promote work in nuclear and radiological security.2 The Ad Hoc Working Group provides a forum for states to share information and experiences with alternative technologies.3
+In addition to the IAEA, two groupings of states should be noted for their contributions to the adoption of alternative technologies to radioactive sources: the Global Partnership against the Spread of Weapons and Materials of Mass Destruction's Nuclear and Radiological Security Working Group (NRSWG) and the Ad Hoc Working Group on Alternatives to High-Activity Radiological Sources.
+The NRSWG is an informal working group guided by several principles, including being a tool for matchmaking or identifying potential partnerships to promote work in nuclear and radiological security.2 The Ad Hoc Working Group provides a forum for states to share information about and experiences with alternative technologies.3